 How does the king sound in the cockpit?

 If you’ve ever wondered how the king sounds when he’s piloting, there’s this very cool recording available where you can here him sorting out the plane’s departure with the control tower (it’s partly in English as well, so no worries about not understanding the words of our esteemed monarch).

 The King’s secret life

-The King has done many an interesting thing during his life — as one would kind of expect from a king, to be fair.
-We wrote an article on seven things you didn’t know about King Willem Alexander, including his participating on the elfstedentocht and his university nickname (Prince Pilsner).
+The King has done many interesting things during his life — as one would kind of expect from a king, to be fair.
+We’ve also got seven things you didn’t know about King Willem Alexander, including his participation in the elfstedentocht and his university nickname Prince Pilsner.

 He also doesn’t get his love for flying it from a stranger, his grandfather — the late Prince Bernhard — had quite a reputation as a swashbuckler and also flew bombing missions against Nazi-Germany in WW2.